yonathan06/fastify-typescript-starter/README.md

 - CI with github actions
 - Docker image
 - Linting
-- ESM (can be opt out by changing the tsconfig: https://www.typescriptlang.org/docs/handbook/esm-node.html)

 **BYODB - Bring your own database** - no database connection included